SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ## Line length

-To create a flowing readability the line leght is key.
+To create a flowing readability the line length is key.
 There are no struct rules on the usage, due to the dependency of [screensize, breakpoint and column grid](/basics/breakpoints_grid).
 Nevertheless onyx got some guidelines and recommendations for your implementation.

 ![image](/assets/line_length.png)